kenmaready/CppND-Capstone-Blasteroids/README.md

   - You have three ships, once all three have been destroyed, game is over and you may play again.

 ## Project Description
   In this Capstone Project, we could choose our own C++ application or extend a Snake game example, following principles we've learned throughout the Nanodegree Program.
-The project should demonstrate our ability to independently create applications using a wide range of C++ features.
+The purpose of the project is to demonstrate our ability to independently create applications using a wide range of C++ features.

 ## Dependencies for Running Locally
 * cmake >= 3.7